Lokelma Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Swelling (edema) in your body (such as hands, ankles, feet) due to fluid retention.
-Lokelma contains 400 mg of sodium (“salt”) in each 5 g dose, which can lead to fluid retention and swelling.
-Mild to moderate swelling is them most common side effect.
+Lokelma contains about 400 mg of sodium (“salt”) in each 5 g dose, which can lead to fluid retention and swelling.
+Mild to moderate swelling is the most common side effect.
 Ask your doctor if you need to reduce the sodium in your diet or adjust your diuretic (“water pill”) dose, if you take one.

 - If you take other oral medications in addition to Lokelma, you may need to take them 2 hours before or 2 hours after taking Lokelma, as directed by your healthcare provider.